pop-os/libcosmic-book/src/panel-applets.md

 Once you know how to build a COSMIC application, you can already create applets with only a few adjustments to the application.
 First of which is to run the application with [cosmic::applet::run][applet-run] instead of `cosmic::app::run`.

+> Must enable the `applet` feature in libcosmic.
+May also want to remove `wgpu` to use a software renderer for lower memory usage.

 ```rs
 cosmic::applet::run::<Power>(())
 ```